-In addition to protesting the treatment of Ms. Dominquez, the crowd of marchers was protesting local government policies enacted in the past year that they claim are antiimmigrant.
-One of these regulations is the 287(g) program of the Immigration and Nationality Act which allows local law enforcement to team up with Immigration and Customs Enforcement ("ICE") to enforce federal immigration laws.
-The 287 (g) program is aimed at deporting illegal immigrants who have broken other laws.
+In addition to protesting the treatment of Ms. Dominquez, the marchers were protesting local government policies enacted in the past year that they claim are anti-immigrant.
+One of these regulations is the 287(g) program of the Immigration and Nationality Act, which allows local law enforcement to team up with Immigration and Customs Enforcement (ICE) to enforce federal immigration laws.
+The 287(g) program is aimed at deporting illegal immigrants who have broken other laws.
 Members of the mostly Hispanic marching group chanted for "Justice!" in a call-and-response format, first in Spanish and then in English.
 One protest marcher's sign read: "Nadie es ilegal (No one is illegal)."

-Although it may be unrelated directly, on the following day, February 17, 2009, Prince William County Board of Supervisors, via a "Staff Directive," eliminated a new requirement that unincorporated business owners verify their immigration status in-person at County offices to apply for a Business, Professional and Occupational License (reported by the local Anti-BVBL blog http://www.antibvbl.net/index.php/2009/02/17/immigration-resolution-altered/).
-Now, instead of having to apply in person, these business owners will be able to check a box on their application certifying their lawful presence in the United States http://www.pwcgov.org//default.aspx?topic=010011001140000632.
+Although it may be unrelated directly, on the following day, Feb.
+17, the Prince William Board of County Supervisors, via a 'Staff Directive,' eliminated a new requirement that unincorporated business owners verify their immigration status in- person at county offices to apply for a Business, Professional and Occupational License.

+Now, instead of having to apply in person, these business owners will be able to check a box on their application certifying their lawful presence in the United States.

-Many critics had decried the County's recent imposition of this regulation as an unnecessary government requirement intended to make members of the immigrant business community feel unwelcome in Prince William County.
+Many critics had decried the county's recent imposition of this regulation as an unnecessary government requirement intended to make members of the immigrant business community feel unwelcome in Prince William County.

-The County's sudden reversal of their requirement of in-person certification of legal presence for a business license may have been the result of community resistance to a perceived anti-immigrant measure.
-Just as likely, the County may have changed their mind because they feared that the in-person application requirement was scaring away some applicants and their tax revenue.
+The county's sudden reversal of its requirement of in-person certification of legal presence for a business license may have been the result of community resistance to a perceived anti-immigrant measure.

+Just as likely, the county may have changed their mind because they feared that the inperson application requirement was scaring away some applicants and their tax revenue.

 At the heart of the Prince William County and Manassas debate on immigration is the economy.
 Factions on both sides of the issues claim that immigration in recent years has had a serious effect on the local economy.

-Prince William Board of County Supervisors Chairman, Corey A. Stewart, had predicted that the current weakened state of the economy would prevent the County from addressing the increasingly controversial proof of legal presence requirement.
-When quoted in the Washington Post recently http://www.washingtonpost.com/wp-dyn/content/article/2009/02/09/AR2009020903382.html, Chairman Stewart said that "I don't think anyone is going to have the stomach to reopen this right in the middle of a tough budget cycle."
-Contrary to his assessment, the County acted to eliminate the in-person requirement at issue the following week.
+Prince William Board of County Supervisors Chairman Corey A. Stewart had predicted that the current weakened state of the economy would prevent the county from addressing the increasingly controversial proof of legal presence requirement.
+When quoted in the Washington Post recently, Chairman Stewart said, "I don't think anyone is going to have the stomach to reopen this right in the middle of a tough budget cycle."
+Contrary to his assessment, the county acted to eliminate the in-person requirement at issue the following week.